-Answers from a Results-Oriented Lawyer
+Answers from a Criminal Defense Lawyer in Houston

 At many initial client meetings, I ask my client, "What do you want to happen with your case?"

 This may seem like a simple answer in the context of a criminal case as some may reply "I want to get off!
 What do you think I want?"
 But what does "get off" mean?
 A not guilty?
 A dismissal?
 A reduction to a lesser offense?
 No jail time?
-Like beauty, "getting off" may be in the eye of the beholder.
-And, if you don't know how you want things to end, you don't know where to begin.
+Like beauty, "getting off" may be in the eye of the beholder, and if you don't know how you want things to end, you don't know where to begin.

 Ultimately, what matters is what it means to the accused.
-It's their life; it's their case.
-But they may not know.
+It's their life; it's their case, but they may not know.